ljgarcia/biotea-vis-topicDistribution/README.md

 # biotea-vis-topicDistribution
-A BioJS component to visualize group-based distributions in [Biolinks project](http://ljgarcia.github.io/biotea-biolinks).
+A BioJS component to visualize Biotea group-based distributions.
+This component is used in [Biolinks project](http://ljgarcia.github.io/biotea-biolinks).

 <img src="example.png"/>